Whore (1991 film): Plot

-While working downtown, Liz finds a fellow prostitute who has just been viciously stabbed in the stomach by a john.
+While working the street downtown, Liz finds a fellow prostitute who has just been viciously stabbed in the stomach by a john.
 Liz brings the woman into a movie theater bathroom and attempts to stop her bleeding wound.
 She is helped by a patron in the theater, Katie, with whom Liz becomes good friends.
-Katie is an intellectual and loans Liz the novel Animal Farm, the first book Liz has ever finished reading.
-The women's friendship, however, ends after Blake intimidates Liz.
+Katie is an intellectual, and loans Liz the novel Animal Farm, the first book Liz has ever finished reading.
+The women's friendship, however, ends after Blake intimidates Liz and accuses Katie of being a lesbian.

-A local homeless person/street performer named Rasta decides to treat Liz to a movie.
+A local homeless person/street performer named Rasta decides to treat Liz to a film.
 Though Rasta initially frightens Liz (his act involves walking on broken glass), Liz agrees.
-At this point the scenes of Liz and Rasta at the movie are intercut with Blake explaining his life to the audience, giving the impression that Liz and Rasta are watching Blake's soliloquy.
+At this point, the scenes of Liz and Rasta at the film are intercut with Blake explaining his life to the audience, giving the impression that Liz and Rasta are watching Blake's soliloquy.
 Liz recounts some of her prostitution stories, including her encounter with a male client with a shoe fetish who demanded that Liz merely insult him while he masturbated with her stiletto in his mouth.

-After the movie, Liz talks to the audience about her son, whom she clearly loves, though he is now in foster care.
+After the film, Liz addresses the audience about her son, whom she clearly loves, though he is now in foster care.
 Later that night, Liz secures an elderly dapper client, who brings her to a parking garage in his vintage car.
 While the two have sex, the man suffers a heart attack, and Liz panics, trying to give him mouth-to-mouth resuscitation, without success.
 Blake happens along then.
 He takes Liz's money and tries to rob the dead customer before getting into a physical altercation with Liz, breaking one of her fingers.
-When Liz tries to stop him, Blake tries to strangle Liz and threatens to force her son into gay prostitution, with Liz retorting "I'll kill you first!".
-Rasta comes to the rescue, killing Blake.
-A grateful Liz gives her thanks and walks away.
+When Liz tries to stop him, Blake tries to strangle Liz and threatens to force her son into gay prostitution, with Liz retorting, "I'll kill you first!"
+Rasta comes to the rescue, killing Blake by slitting his throat.
+Liz thanks Rasta for the film and walks away.